rwxrob/zet/20211014151743/README.md

 forwards in advance before running an image, we hit a similar problem with Kind.
-Minikube gets around all of this by including as a high design priority the automatic mapping of all services to IP addresses and ports that are available from `minikube services` command.
+Minikube gets around all of this by including as a high design priority the automatic mapping of all services to IP addresses and ports that are available from `minikube service list` command.

      |-------------|--------------|--------------|---------------------------|
      |  NAMESPACE  |     NAME     | TARGET PORT  |            URL            |